btc-z/self-custody/README.md

 ### SSL Certificate

 Make sure you have created an SSL certificate for the fulcrum server.
-Otherwise:
+Otherwise, create your SSL certificate using the following commands:

 1. install `openssl`
 2. `openssl genrsa -des3 -out server.pass.key 2048`